codeZeilen/amoebaOnBochs/README.md

 ## Running a Single Machine

-Assuming you build the image locally, you can run the image by executing the following:
+Assuming you build the image locally under the name `amoeba`, you can run the image by executing the following:

-`sudo docker run --rm --volume ./machines/main_machine:/machine --volume ./installation_files:/installation_files --publish 5900:5900 amoeba`
+`sudo docker compose -f main-machine-compose.yml up`

 You can now connect to the Bochs machine running Amoeba using a VNC viewer on `localhost:5900`.